major/major.io/content/post/2011-03-30-lifehacker-effect-on-icanhazip-com.md

 Here's a bit of trivia about the site for those who are interested:

 * Almost 40% of the traffic to the site is from Eastern European and Asian countries
 * The average user on the site generates about 45 hits per day
 * Linux users make up 91% of the traffic on the site (based on user agent strings)
 * Over 88% of the hits to the site are requests made with curl or wget
 * Most traffic is received between 4-5PM CDT
 * Almost 98% of the visitors who reach the site do so via a direct link without a referrer

  [1]: http://rackerhacker.com/icanhazip-com-faq/
  [2]: http://www.lifehacker.com.au/2011/03/find-your-public-ip-anywhere-with-icanhazip-com/
  [3]: http://www.lifehacker.com.au/author/dave-drager/
+ [lifehacker_graph]: /wp-content/uploads/2011/03/icanhazip_lifehacker_traffic.jpg